openhouse/photo-filter/project-guidelines.md

 - Include inline documentation in code files using JSDoc comments where appropriate.
 - Maintain a changelog (`CHANGELOG.md`) to track changes over time.
 - Document any architectural decisions in an `ARCHITECTURE.md` file.
+- **Incorporate "Questions to Consider"**: In documentation and code comments, include open-ended questions that highlight potential uncertainties or areas for further exploration.
+This invites contributors to approach the project with a proactive, questioning mindset.

 ## Privacy and Data Handling